NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 Yellow/Green

 • Mendel conducted artificial hybridization/cross-pollination using true-breeding pea lines.
-True breeding lines are those that undergo continuous self-pollination and shows stable trait inheritance.
+True breeding lines are those that undergo continuous self-pollination and show stable trait inheritance.

-• Hybridization experiment includes emasculation (removal of anther) and transfer of pollen (pollination).
+• A hybridization experiment includes emasculation (removal of anthers) and transfer of pollen (pollination).

-Mendel crossed tall and dwarf pea plants and collected all the seeds obtained from this cross, then he grew all the seeds to generate plants of the first hybrid generation which will be called F1 generation and then he observed that all the plants are having tall characteristics.
+Mendel crossed tall and dwarf pea plants and collected all the seeds obtained from this cross, then he grew all the seeds to generate plants of the first hybrid generation, which will be called the F1 generation, and then he observed that all the plants had tall characteristics.
 A similar observation was also found in other pairs of traits.

-Mendel self-pollinated the F1 plants and found that in F2 generation some plants are also dwarf.
-The proportion of dwarf plants is 1/4th and tall plants of 3/4th.
+Mendel self-pollinated the F1 plants and found that in the F2 generation, some plants were also dwarf.
+The proportion of dwarf plants is 1/4th, and tall plants are 3/4th.

 • Genes that code for a pair of contrasting traits and then they will be called alleles.

-• He used alphabetical symbols to represent each gene, for example, capital letter (TT) for gene expressed in the F1 generation and small letter (tt) for other genes.
+• He used alphabetical symbols to represent each gene, for example, a capital letter (TT) for a gene expressed in the F1 generation and a small letter (tt) for other genes.

-• Mendel also proposed that in true-breeding tall and dwarf variety allelic pair of genes for height is homozygous (TT or tt).
-TT, Tt or tt are called genotypes and characteristics like tall and dwarf are called the phenotype.
+• Mendel also proposed that in true-breeding tall and dwarf varieties, an allelic pair of genes for height is homozygous (TT or tt).
+TT, Tt, or tt are called genotypes, and characteristics like tall and dwarf are called phenotypes.

 • The hybrids that contain alleles that express contrasting traits are called heterozygous (Tt).